rlschuller/onet_site/index.md

 Unconditional Mesh Generation
 -------------------------------

 We'll talk about the implementation before long, but before that I'd like to present a general idea of the process to the reader.
-Although the authors did use the word *unsupervised* in the article, it's a bit of a stretch - let me explain why:
+Although the authors did use the word *unsupervised* in the article, it wasn't the most descriptive choice - let me explain why:

 Suppose that we want to generate shapes in the category *car*, we would proceed as follows: